Martin-Atanasov123/--Match-Tree-game-/README.md

 # 🎮 Matching Game

 Welcome to the **Matching Game**!
-Test your memory skills by matching pairs of cards (just two at a time!)
+Test your  skills by matching pairs of blocks .
 Built with **JavaScript**, **CSS**, and **HTML**.

 ---